gsharma123/gsharma123.github.io/README.md

 # about me

 Senior in Computer Science and Advertising @ Illinois.
 Actively involved in undergraduate research, leadership and community service.
+Interested in customer-facing technical roles

 ## right now I am....